-1. Unless otherwise provided, nothing in this regulation shall exempt the Applicant or Contractor, as the case may be, from conducting Test Mining before the submission of a Plan of Work for Exploitation.
+[1.
+Unless otherwise provided, nothing in this regulation shall exempt the Applicant or Contractor, as the case may be, from conducting Test Mining before the submission of a Plan of Work for Exploitation.]

-2. Subject to this regulation [and the applicable Standard], a Contractor shall conduct "Pilot Mining" before starting any Commercial Production under an Exploitation

-Contract.
-Information gathered through Pilot Mining shall be compiled in a Pilot Mining ~~rReport~~ in accordance with the applicable Standard and taking into account the Guidelines.
+24. Subject to this regulation and the applicable Standard, a Contractor shall conduct "Pilot Mining" before starting any Commercial Production under an Exploitation Contract.
+Information gathered through Pilot Mining shall be compiled in a Pilot Mining ~~Report~~ in accordance with the applicable Standard and taking into account the Guidelines.

-32. Pilot Mining is conducted by a Contractor in its preparation for commencement of Commercial Production, and to assist the Commission in its ~~[evaluation]~~ ~~[validation]~~ of the Feasibility Study.
+32. Pilot Mining is conducted by a Contractor in its preparation for commencement of Commercial Production, and to assist the Commission in its [evaluation] [validation] of the Feasibility Study.

-43. The purpose of ~~[the]~~ Pilot Mining is to validate that the proposed mining equipment is commercially and technically appropriate and the effects of the activity, in particular with regard to the Protection of the environment, operates as described in the Environmental Impact Statement/Plan of Work.
+43. The purpose of the Pilot Mining is to validate that the proposed mining equipment is commercially and technically appropriate and the effects of the activity, in particular with regard to the Protection of the environment, operates as described in the Environmental Impact Statement/Plan of Work.

-54. Pilot Mining ~~[in the Area]~~ requires a prior approval by the Commission ~~[and Council]~~ and shall be carried out with reasonable regard for other activities in the Marine Environment, in accordance with articles 87 and 147 of the Convention, and in accordance with the applicable Standard and taking into account the Guidelines, in particular to ensure effective protection for the ~~Marine~~ Environment from harmful effects in accordance with article 145 of the Convention.
+54. Pilot Mining in the Area requires a prior approval by the Commission and Council and shall be carried out with reasonable regard for other activities in the Marine Environment, in accordance with articles 87 and 147 of the Convention, and in accordance with the applicable Standard and taking into account the Guidelines, in particular to ensure effective protection for the Marine Environment from harmful effects in accordance with article 145 of the Convention.

-6. ~~A validation monitoring system shall be established by the Contractor, in line with the Environmental Management and Monitoring Plan, in order to monitor whether the requirements of the Plan of Work are complied with.
-In case of non-compliance, regulation 52 will apply.~~
+6. A validation monitoring system shall be established by the Contractor, in line with the Environmental Management and Monitoring Plan, in order to monitor whether the requirements of the Plan of Work are complied with.
+In case of non-compliance, regulation 52 will apply.

-75. Any gains from ~~Mineral~~ ~~rResources~~ which have been collected during Pilot Mining shall be paid to the ~~[Environmental Compensation Fund, as established by Regulation 54]~~ ~~[mechanism for the sharing of benefits to be established by the Authority]~~.
+75. Any gains from Mineral ~~r~~Resources which have been collected during Pilot Mining shall be paid to the Environmental Compensation Fund, as established by Regulation 54 mechanism for the sharing of benefits to be established by the Authority.

-86. If a Material Change has been determined in accordance with regulation 25 ~~[and or]~~ 57, paragraph 2, the Council shall determine whether and on which aspects any additional Pilot Mining may have to be undertaken based on the recommendations of the Commission in order to ~~[provide sufficient information to]~~ satisfy the requirements of paragraph 32 above.
-In this case, paragraphs 24 and 43 above apply.
+86. If a Material Change has been determined in accordance with regulation 25 and or 57, paragraph 2, the Council shall determine whether and on which aspects any additional Pilot Mining may have to be undertaken based on the recommendations of the Commission in order to provide sufficient information to satisfy the requirements of paragraph [3]2 above.
+In this case, paragraphs [2]4 and [4]3 above apply.

-97. After the Pilot Mining, the Contractor shall submit to the Commission a Pilot Mining ~~rReport~~.
-The Pilot Mining ~~rReport~~ shall provide information on the findings from the Pilot Mining, in accordance with the Standards and taking into account the Guidelines. ~~[On this basis, the Contractor shall accordingly update its Environmental Plans.]~~ The Pilot Mining ~~rReport~~ ~~[and the updated Environmental Plans]~~ shall ~~[mutatis mutandis be subject to regulation 11 and]~~ provide the Commission with required information ~~[for its assessment]~~ ~~[to review the findings in light of the Environmental Impact Statement/Plan of Work]~~.
-The Commission shall, without undue delay, review the findings of the Pilot Mining ~~[study Report and the updated Environmental Plans]~~ and make ~~[appropriate]~~ recommendations to the Council.
+97. After the Pilot Mining, the Contractor shall submit to the Commission a Pilot Mining ~~Report~~.
+The Pilot Mining ~~Report~~ shall provide information on the findings from the Pilot Mining, in accordance with the Standards and taking into account the Guidelines.
+On this basis, the Contractor shall accordingly update its Environmental Plans.
+The Pilot Mining ~~Report~~ and the updated Environmental Plans shall mutatis mutandis be subject to regulation 11 and provide the Commission with required information for its assessment to review the findings in light of the Environmental Impact Statement/Plan of Work.
+The Commission shall, without undue delay, review the findings of the Pilot Mining study Report and the updated Environmental Plans and make appropriate recommendations to the Council.